This quick and easy drawstring dice bag pattern is lined and has a square, flat bottom. You can use it to hold anything!

 The Lining Pattern has 2 Pieces (PIECE 1 and 2).
 You will need to cut one piece of lining on fold.

-Cut out dice bag lining pattern on fabric and mark the triangular dart lines (black lines) on wrong side of fabric.
+First, mark the triangular dart lines (yellow line) on wrong side of lining.

 Note: Green dotted line indicates where you will need to sew